TS000/lighthouse-developer-portal/docs/deployment.md

 - The application version is incremented in `package.json`
 - The **Embark deployment** process is triggered.
     - The Docker images are released with the branch commit SHA as the **version tag**
-    - This image is deployed to staging.
+    - This image is deployed to qa.
 - The developer merges the release PR
 - The **Create release action** creates the release notes.
 - The **Embark deployment** process is triggered.
-    - The Docker images that were deployed to staging are tagged with the new application version as the **version tag**.
+    - The Docker images that were deployed to qa are tagged with the new application version as the **version tag**.
-    - **Important**: _The image on production must match the image that was deployed and verified on staging_.
+    - **Important**: _The image on production must match the image that was deployed and verified on qa.
     - This image is deployed to production.